toggled-apps/react-native-liquid-intro/README.md

 - Run `yarn ios` or `yarn android` or `npm run ios` or `npm run android`.

 ## 💸 Credit
+Credit goes to William Candillion for the [source code](https://github.com/wcandillon/can-it-be-done-in-react-native/tree/master/season3/src/LiquidSwipe) and the informative tutorial [here](https://youtu.be/gLopy2MCAqM) on which this project is based upon.

-Credit also goes to Purrweb UI for making this concept avaliable.
-The dribble can be found [here](https://dribbble.com/shots/14473051-eCommerce-Store-App-Design)
+Credit also goes to Cuberto and making their concept avaliable on dribble [here](https://dribbble.com/shots/5813405-Liquid-Swipe-Open-Source).

 ## 🤟 Contributions
 This project is mantained by Toggled LTD (@toggled-apps).